PortMidi/portmidi/portmidi/trunk/pm_python/README26.txt

                          from portmidi's pm_linux directory
                          to PyPortMidi's linux directory

-4. WINDOWS: in PyPortMidi's root directory, type: python setup.py install
+4. WINDOWS: in a command prompt window, cd to portmidi/pm_python, and type: python setup.py install
    (make sure you have admin/superuser privileges)